The Personal Website of Mark W. Dawson

 following are miscellaneous items I have written:

-I have deliberately kept these extracts to short and pity
+I have deliberately kept these topics and extracts to short and

-comments that can be read in a few minutes.
-I have also targeted
+pity comments that can be read in a few minutes.
+I have also

-these items to a personal nature in that they deal with how to
+targeted these items to a personal nature in that they deal with

-live your life and view pressing social concerns.
-I sincerely
+how to live your life and view pressing social concerns.
+I

-hope that you will take a few minutes to read and think about
+sincerely hope that you will take a few minutes to read and

 - A Civil